 8.2.
 We will cease to retain your personal data, or remove the means by which the data can be associated with you, as soon as it is reasonable to assume that such retention no longer serves the purposes for which the personal data was collected, and is no longer necessary for any legal or business purpose.

-9.
+9. Children and Minors Under 18 Years of Age

 9.1.
 JiMAT does not sell products for purchase by children under [18] years of age, nor does it intend to provide any of the Services or the use of the Platform to children under [18] years of age.
 We do not knowingly collect any personal data relating to children under [18] years of age.